The Ninth Wave by The Farm and Co3 Contemporary Dance. Photo by Jess Wyld.

 Since 2003, PAC Australia has coordinated a national benchmarking exercise every two years to collect vital data on services, activities, and employment conditions in performing arts centres across Australia.
 The data collected has become an important and powerful tool for planning, resourcing, and demonstrating the value of presenting organisations.

 The most recent Benchmarking Survey was undertaken at the end of 2021.
-The data gathered through this exercise will be made available through both an interactive online dashboard, and two written reports.
+The data gathered through this exercise is now available through both an interactive online dashboard, and two written reports.

 PAC Australia is able to present the reports in an online, searchable format.
 This means that you can now compare standards such as staffing levels, salaries, turnover, attendance, levels of entrepreneurial activity etc with venues of similar attributes.

 Accessing the reports and dashboards free of charge is one of the many benefits of PAC Australia Membership.

 Non-PAC Australia members and the wider industry are able to download the 2021 Economic Activity Report for free.
 The Venue Charges and Salaries Reports and access to the online Benchmarking Dashboards are only available for purchase.

 Please be in touch if you’re interested in purchasing the Venue Charges and Salaries report or dashboard access.

 2021 ECONOMIC ACTIVITY AND VENUE CHARGES & SALARIES REPORTS